drufball/yosai/_drafts/complications.md

 A few moments later, Denri was rewarded by the high-pitched whine of a man begging for mercy.

-Denri hummed to herself as she slipped Daggerstorm's coin into her shirt, next to the handful of coins she'd taken from the thug's pouch.
+She hummed to herself as she slipped Daggerstorm's coin into her shirt, next to the handful of coins she'd taken from the thug's pouch.
 A generous reward for meting out some much-needed justice.

 Denri liked Terminus.
 No one bugged you if you weren't causing trouble.
 Hero's shared a bit of coin with the beggars.
 Crime had the decency to stay organized and underground.
 But it didn't get that way by accident.

 Just doing her part.

 Denri made her way to the edge of the street and prepared to slip into one of the many dark, twisty alleyways that snaked between the tall buildings of Terminus.
-But before she could slip away to safety, an opportunity caught her eye.
+But before she could disappear to safety, an opportunity caught her eye.

 She was standing in the shadow of a wide, ornate building.
-A steeply angled roof that curved back towards the sky at the bottom, deep blue shingles shining like dragon scales in the afternoon sun.
+It had a steeply angled roof with deep blue shingles that shone like dragon scales in the afternoon sun.
 A pair of lion dog statues stood vigil at the corners.
 Denri knew the place.
-A gang house belonging to Danzo, one of the larger crime bosses of the city.
+A gang house that belonged to Danzo, one of the larger crime bosses of the city.

 The guards watching the front entrance had taken a few steps forward, turning their back to the door as they craned their necks to get a view of Daggerstorm and her latest prey.
-Denri was inching along the wall before she'd even processed all the information.
-Not that there was anything that would convincer her to waste an opportunity anyways.
+Denri was inching along the wall before she'd thought twice.
+Not that there was anything that could convince her to waste an opportunity anyways.

 The lax guards probably meant more security inside, but she could face that problem when it came.
-Denri passed behind the guards and reached the doorway without issue.
+Denri reached the doorway without issue.
 She blew a kiss towards the sky, thanking the Stormbringer for her good luck, then ducked through the entrance.

 <br />